paritytech/polkadot/roadmap/implementers-guide/src/glossary.md

 - Runtime API: A means for the node-side behavior to access structured information based on the state of a fork of the blockchain.
 - Secondary Checker: A validator who has been randomly selected to perform secondary approval checks on a parablock which is pending approval.
 - Subsystem: A long-running task which is responsible for carrying out a particular category of work.
+- UMP: (Upward Message Passing) A vertical message passing mechanism from a parachain to the relay chain.
+- DMP: (Downward Message Passing) A vertical message passing mechanism from the relay chain to a parachain.
 - Validator: Specially-selected node in the network who is responsible for validating parachain blocks and issuing attestations about their validity.
 - Validation Function: A piece of Wasm code that describes the state-transition function of a parachain.
+- VMP: (Vertical Message Passing) A family of mechanisms that are responsible for message exchange between the relay chain and parachains.
+- XCMP (Cross-Chain Message Passing) A type of horizontal message passing (i.e. between parachains) that allows secure message passing directly between parachains and has minimal resource requirements from the relay chain, thus highly scalable.

 Also of use is the [Substrate Glossary](https://substrate.dev/docs/en/knowledgebase/getting-started/glossary).